svenbot42/azure.isnowhere.org/input/posts/deleting-github-actions.md

 Title: Deleting old CI/CD Acrions for Azure in GitHub
-Lead: THere is not delete in team
+Lead: There is no delete in team
 Published: 12/27/2022
 Tags: [web, fx]
+...

 I had to redo my azure CI/CD because M$ removed my old static web site (cleaning out old MSDN licensed resources).
 I now had two actions in my repository and only one worked.